X-Rite/CoreAPI/README.md

 ## License

-CoreDispatch is released under a MIT License.
+CoreAPI is released under a MIT License.
 See LICENSE file for details.